betaglot/plantabeta/docs/dev/DesignedForYou.md

 - 🔻<via>[MarkaError](/encyclopedia/Via/)</via>: Attempt to high Marka in fill plants whenever possible.
 The Marka may fall to the ground, but it's worth taking the chance since a high Marka is more valuable than the time wasted from a HighMarka Fail.

-- 🔷<beta>Lesson</beta>: Point out microsites so planter can work on walking speed while not thinking about SiteSelection
+- 🔷<beta>Lesson</beta>: Point out microsites so plantor can work on walking speed while not thinking about SiteSelection
     - Isolate Elements, Isolate Skills.
 Decompose Elements into subelements then instruct them in isolation.

 - 🔷<beta>Lesson</beta>: Follow the instructor.
 Follow the instructor while they plant.
 Instructor can make error on purpose to test student's 💜<psike>ErrorDetection</psike> ability.
 You integrate information more deeply when teaching it, students become teachers in this lesson.

-- 🔷<beta>Instruction</beta>: Let Planter get in the groove before observing
+- 🔷<beta>Instruction</beta>: Let Plantor get in the groove before observing
     - CurrentSite, AnteSite, PostSite are NOT NULL is more realistic than one tree at a time.

 - 🔷<beta>Instruction</beta>: CurseOfKnowledge.
 Instructors can take for granted their knowledge.
 When using jargon for the first few times, remember to explain to student what it means.